Group Calibration Sessions

 4. Measure Improvement

-Expect gradual decrease as playbooks improve
+Expect gradual improvement as playbooks and calibrator training improve

 Group Calibration Best Practices